steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 {% tabs %}
 {% tab title="Using Helm Chart" %}
-The `steadybit-outpost` helm charts include all extensions provided by Steadybit using a `extension-*` prefix.
+The `steadybit-agent` helm charts include all extensions provided by Steadybit using a `extension-*` prefix.
 This sample is for `extension-container`, the options shown here apply to the other extensions as well.
 And in case you use the extensions helm chart directly, you need to strip the prefix from the examples.

 For the extension to require client certificates, you need to configure both the server certificate and allowed client certificates.
 If you only specify a server certificate, TLS is used, but client certificates are not mandatory.